 Risotto is considered as both, main meal or as a side and in some Italian regions, they consider risotto as an entry.
 I am always adding plenty of toppings; veggies or a protein, such as grilled chicken breast, shrimps, scallops or any kind of vegetables; mushrooms, green peas, carrots, anything what you like.
 So for me it becomes a main meal.

 There is incredibly waste variety of add-ons or toppings for risotto.
 Most of the time, my kids screams just for cheese (Parmesan or even mozzarella) and ham.
-I either cut in small cubes ham and saute on a pan for few minutes until golden from all sides or I take my frozen bacon cut in stripes or cubes and saute as well, until crispy.
+I cut the ham in small cubes and sauté on a pan for a few minutes until golden from all sides.
+Or I take my frozen bacon cut in stripes or cubes and sauté as well, until crispy.

 For me and my husband, we love mushrooms, so for us it is definitely saute mushrooms until golden brown; white or brown button mushrooms are our favorite.
 But you can use Portobello mushrooms, shiitake or oyster mushrooms.
 Simple vegetables, such as green peas, cubed carrots makes such a great version of this vegetarian dish as well, when added to the risotto.
 If you have meat leftovers (chicken bread, pulled pork, minced meat sauce, you simple add them on the top of your risotto or on the side.

 Tips how to make perfect and creamy mushroom risotto